StrongCarlBot/DeltaEngine/README.md

-Check out "changelog.txt" for numerous changes.
+Check out "changelog.txt" for numerous info about update changes and patches.